 But look, think about it, Jordan, through this political lens.

-Think about this political sales pitch to a voter like me, who by the way, is a voter that these nominees are going to need to win a general election, especially across the rust belt.
+Think about this political sales pitch to a voter like me, who, by the way, is a voter that these nominees are going to need to win a general election, especially across the Rust Belt.

-But here's the sales pitch.
+But here's the sales pitch: it's really three parts.

 We have terrific private insurance through the ACLJ.